yuandere/button-component/README.md

 ![screenshot](./src/screenshot.png)

-This project features a button component made in React with display and color options configured with SASS.
+This project features a button component made in React with multiple display states and color options, and SASS.
 It was my first time building with either framework :)

+#### Features
+*Main button types: default, outline, text only *Box-shadow, disabled styling: on or off
+*Size: small, medium, large, long
+*Colors: default, primary, secondary, danger
+*Icons: inserted on the left/right side of button using material icons

 ### Built With